The main eligibility requirements for a reverse mortgage are relatively few. You must:

 If you own and live in the home as your primary residence for longer than six months, you meet the residency requirement.

-Could I qualify for a reverse mortgage on a five-unit property if I live in one of the units and rent out the other four units?
+Can I be eligible for a reverse mortgage on a five-unit property if I live in one of the units and rent out the other four units?
 No. Only multifamily properties of 1-4 units qualify for a reverse mortgage.
 To find out if a reverse mortgage loan is right for you, click here.